cenfun/puppeteer-chromium-resolver/README.md

 })();
 ```

-### [Sync Case](./test/sync.js): chromium will be pre-downloaded when PCR installation, so calling getStats() API will get PCR stats from previous installation cache.
+### [Sync] chromium will be pre-downloaded when PCR installation, so calling getStats() API will get PCR stats from previous installation cache.
 ```js
 (async () => {
     const PCR = require("puppeteer-chromium-resolver");